-PHILADELPHIA – The Department of Homeland Security’s Federal Emergency Management Agency will evaluate a Biennial Emergency Preparedness Exercise at the Limerick Generating Station.
-The exercise will take place during the week of November 18, 2013 to test the ability of the Commonwealth of Pennsylvania to respond to an emergency at the nuclear facility.
+PHILADELPHIA – The Federal Emergency Management Agency (FEMA) will evaluate a Biennial Radiological Emergency Preparedness Exercise at the Three Mile Island Nuclear Power Plant.
+The exercise will occur during the week of April 13, 2015 to assess the ability of the Commonwealth of Pennsylvania to respond to an emergency at the nuclear facility.

-“These drills are held every other year to assess government’s ability to protect public health and safety,” said MaryAnn Tierney, Regional Administrator for FEMA Region III.
-“We will evaluate state and local emergency response capabilities within the 10-mile Emergency Planning Zone as well as the adjacent support jurisdictions within the Commonwealth of Pennsylvania.”
+“These drills are held every other year to evaluate government’s ability to protect public health and safety,” said MaryAnn Tierney, Regional Administrator for FEMA Region III.
+“We will assess state and local emergency response capabilities within the 10-mile Emergency Planning Zone as well as the adjacent support jurisdictions within the Commonwealth of Pennsylvania.”

-FEMA will present preliminary findings of the exercise in a public meeting at 11:30 a.m. on November 22, 2013 at the Hilton Garden Inn Valley Forge/Oaks, 500 Cresson Blvd, Phoenixville, PA 19460.
+FEMA will present preliminary findings of the exercise in a public meeting at 11:00 a.m. on Friday, April 17, 2015 at the Hilton Garden Inn, 3943 Tecport Drive, Harrisburg, PA.
 Scheduled speakers include representatives from FEMA, NRC, and the Commonwealth of Pennsylvania.

 At the public meeting, FEMA may request that questions or comments be submitted in writing for review and response.
 Written comments may also be submitted after the meeting by emailing FEMAR3NewsDesk@fema.dhs.gov or by mail to:

 MaryAnn TierneyRegional AdministratorFEMA Region III615 Chestnut Street, 6th FloorPhiladelphia, PA 19106